ctsrc/http-horse/README.md

 […]
 ```

-Open the status page and the project page in your web browser.
+Open the status page and the project main page in your web browser.

 Alternatively, provide the `--open` option (`-o` for short) to have http-horse
 attempt to open the status and project pages in your system default web browser: